-Not only that, but electronic forms can be customized to include detailed questions, charts, and infographics involving a patient’s diet, exercise habits, and more.
+Not only that, but electronic forms can be customized to include detailed questions, charts and infographics involving a patient’s diet, exercise habits and more.
 For example, a provider may want to include a special chart involving a patient’s daily eating habits.
-As patients can access this form right on their mobile phones, they may even want to fill out the form gradually–giving a more detailed, accurate picture of what they eat for breakfast, lunch, and dinner.
+As patients can access this form right on their mobile phones, they may even want to fill out the form gradually…giving a more detailed, accurate picture of what they eat for breakfast, lunch and dinner.

-- Online Booking Widget: Give patients the ability to book or cancel appointments online.
-Again, this feature significantly cuts down on hours of labor…(and potentially can help you reduce the number of your administrative staff).
+- Online booking widget: Online booking enables patients to conveniently book or cancel appointments online.
+Again, this feature significantly cuts down on hours of labor (and potentially can help you reduce the number of your administrative staff).

 - Patient surveys: Send your patients detailed surveys on what could be improved at your healthcare practice, what they enjoy, and how likely they would be to recommend your practice to a friend.
 Use these insights to make improvements, expand your marketing reach, and build stronger, lasting patient relationships.